 Comments on the OIG RFI and other information raise concerns about patients discharged from healthcare facilities who do not have a ride home.
 In some cases, these patients have been brought to the facility from a great distance.
-Some patients in behavioral health facilities are brought to the facility over
+Some patients in behavioral health facilities are brought to the facility over long distances by law enforcement personnel.
+Commenters urged that the local transportation safe harbor be expanded to protect facilities that want to provide safe transportation home.

 We agree that transportation home after discharge from an inpatient facility does not pose the same level of risk of inducing patient referrals as transportation to the facility.
-Accordingly, we are proposing to eliminate any distance limit on transportation of a patient who has been discharged from a facility after admission as an inpatient, regardless of whether the patient resides in an urban or rural area, if the transportation is to the patient's residence, another residence of the patient's choice (such as the residence of a friend or relative who is caring for the patient post-discharge).
+Accordingly, we are proposing to eliminate any distance limit on transportation of a patient who has been discharged from a facility after admission as an inpatient, regardless of whether the patient resides in an urban or rural area, if the transportation is to the patient's residence, another residence of the patient's choice (such as the residence of a friend or relative who is caring for the patient postdischarge).
 We are also considering protecting transportation to any location of the patient's choice, including to another healthcare facility.
 We are soliciting comment on the fraud and abuse risks that may arise from permitting transportation to another healthcare facility.
 In addition, we are considering for the final rule whether, and under what circumstances, transportation home or to another facility should be protected when a patient has not been admitted to an inpatient facility.
 For example, we are soliciting comments on whether transportation should be protected after a patient has been seen in the emergency room, under observation status at a hospital for an extended period, but not admitted, or after a procedure at an ambulatory surgery center (ASC).
 If transportation is protected under these circumstances, we welcome comments on what limitations should be imposed (e.g., observation status at a hospital for at least 24 hours, or a procedure at an ASC or medical condition evaluated or treated at an emergency department that results in a patient being unable to travel home safely unaccompanied).